HugoNikanor/VimCC/README.md

 # VimCC
+## About this branch
+This branch is a test to repurpose the VimCC codebase into a version of the program 'less'.
+This didn't work as intended.

+This branch will live on here for a bit longer, but will probably one day die.

+## Regular VimCC README

 **By default `tab` is binded to exit insert mode, this can be rebound in the vimrc!**

 Dissatisfied with the existing editor in ComputerCraft (seriously, try using it